For-Cause Investigations Related to Research Compliance Concerns

 - Regulatory committees or review panels (Human Research Protections Program [HRPP], Institutional Animal Care and Use Committee [IACUC], Institutional Biosafety Committee [IBC], Stem Cell Research Oversight Panel [SCRO], Dual Use Research of Concern Committee [DURC] charged with regulatory oversight and action specific to their areas.
 Reviews research compliance concerns arising from monitoring activities or reported based on their own processes and procedures.
 Escalates research compliance reviews to RCO when required under this policy.
 Reports monitoring and research compliance review data to RCO.
 Provides data and expertise to assist RCO in conducting for-cause investigations related to their specific topical area.
 Provides recommendations for appropriate members for an investigative panel, and timely review of research compliance violations requiring potential regulatory action.

 - Vice President for Research

 - Makes final determinations on allegations of research compliance wrongdoing (non-regulatory) and administrative actions.
 For compliance concerns older than the policy limit, determines whether a review should be conducted.
-At any time, may charge RCO to conduct a for-cause investigation arising from research compliance concerns brought to his attention.
+At any time, may charge RCO to conduct a for-cause investigation arising from research compliance concerns brought to their attention.

 - July 2017 - Minor Revision.
 The section on Retaliation has been updated to be consistent with core language in Administrative Policy: Retaliation.